flashcordon/big-history/Histoire-système-solaire.md

 - Second, the solar system’s first billion years or so were a pinball-like pandemonium, with protoplanetary objects constantly colliding.
 These days, said Crida, things are far more settled, so the likelihood of a catastrophic collision leading to Saturn’s rings is far lower.
 - “The question of whether the rings are old or young will one day be definitively answered,” said Becker.
 But right now, there is enough evidence on both sides
 - While the past is unclear, the future seems more certain.
 The rings may look permanent, but the opposite is true.
 Observations from a telescope atop Hawaii’s Mauna Kea volcano found torrents of material raining out from the rings.
 When scientists add this to the material detected by Cassini, they estimate that the rings will disappear completely in 100 million years.
-- It appears that time is running out for Saturn’s rings, a “symbol of astronomy,” Crida said, one universally admired for its staggering beauty.
-Like many, he considers it fortunate that humanity and the rings coexist — giving us plenty of opportunity to argue about the secrets they hold.

 ## L'hexagone polaire de Saturne